capsule-corp-ternoa/ternoa-subql-dictionary/README.md

 ```
 yarn install
 ```
-#### 5. Generate Code from GraphQL
+#### 5. Generate Type from GraphQL

-Generate code from your GraphQL schema and Operations :
+Generate types from your GraphQL schema and Operations :

 ```
 yarn codegen